-Press the Fan button again to leave Fan mode.
+Press <Fan> again to leave Fan mode.
 Any effects you have set will remain in the programmer.

 It's all too easy to accidentally leave Fan mode turned on and be very confused about why the wheels aren't working properly, so turn it off as soon as you have completed the effect.
 To avoid this there is a User Setting 'Press and hold Fan'.
-If enabled, you have to hold down the Fan button to enable Fan mode.
-See section 13.1.3 on page 235.
+If enabled, you have to hold down <Fan> to enable Fan mode.
+See section 15.1.3 on page 293.